Confused about the timeline for the Red Hill fuel storage facility and contaminated water? Read this.

 Nov.
 24, 2021: Local environmental groups call for the federal government to close down the facility, saying they’ve had enough of the problems surrounding the storage tanks.

 Nov.
-20 - 21, 2021: The Navy reports 14,000 gallons of a fuel and water mix leaked from a fire suppression drain line.
+20 - 21, 2021: The Navy initially reports 14,000 gallons of a fuel and water mix leaked from a fire suppression drain line.
 The Navy said the drinking water was safe and there were no signs fuel escaped into the environment.
+In a January 2022 report, the Navy says "approximately 19,000 gallons of JP-5" leaked.

 Oct.
 27, 2021: The state Department of Health fines the U.S. Navy more than $325,000 for operations and maintenance violations at Red Hill.